 Mamavation’s Toilet Paper Investigation

 Mamavation scoured the internet for the most popular conventional and alternative toilet papers.
 We also enlisted help finding brands from our Facebook group & interviewed some experts to create standards and categorize brands.
-Here’s our rankings.

-Worst Brands for Your Booty
+Not Our Favorite Brands for Your Booty

 These products contain additives or are bleached with chlorine.
 Chlorine bleaching exposes us to dioxins and furans which build up inside our bodies.
 Some of these brands could also be using formaldehyde.
 Most of these brands are made from virgin wood fibers, so they do not contain trace amounts of bisphenols but they are also not sustainable.
 These brands are cutting down the Boreal Forest in Canada, which is the largest carbon sink in the world.